yayuuu/niri/README.md

 Windows (both floating and tiling), as well as layer surfaces can have blur enabled on them.
 Blur needs to be enabled for each window / layer surface explicitly.

-Tiled windows will draw "optimized" blur that is rendered using only `bottom` and `background` layer surfaces.
-Floating windows, as well as `top` and `overlay` layer surfaces will draw "true" blur, that is rendered in an extra pass using all visible screen contents.
+Currently, all windows will draw "optimized" or "x-ray" blur, which is rendered separately using only the `bottom` and `background` layer surfaces.

 To set global defaults for blur: